integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 ### Where can I get API credentials?
 - You need to sign up for an account with BulletProof and obtain API credentials.
 Contact docs@bulletproof-checkout.com

+### Compatibility issues
+- If you have enabled JetPack and will use the WooCommerce Mobile App you will need to disable the JetPack notifications in the page wp-admin/admin.php?page=jetpack_modules

 == Changelog ==